-A new study reveals the concerns and aspirations of affluent Hispanics/Latinos in the United States today
+A study reveals the concerns and aspirations of affluent Hispanic-Latinos in the United States today

 By Carmen Rita Wong

-A FEW YEARS AGO, DURING A COMMERCIAL BREAK on the television show I was hosting, one of my guests leaned over and asked, “Are you Hispanic?”
+SEVERAL YEARS AGO, DURING A COMMERCIAL BREAK on the television show I was hosting, one of my guests leaned over and asked, “Are you Hispanic?”
 It was a familiar question, one I’d heard dozens of times in my career.
 I took a deep breath before I answered and told him that yes, I was.
 He responded, surprised, “Wow — you’re smart!”

 “My mother is the heart of my home.
 She’s helping me raise all of my children.
 How could I not include her in my future planning?
 I’m proud that I’m able to do that for her.”